 The Greensboro Arm Wrestling League (GRAWL) is an all-volunteer fundraising organization that aims to help our community through badass, progressive theatrical events.
-Our colorful lady arm wrestlers entertain the crowds while raising money for worthy Greensboro causes — especially nonprofits that serve women and girls.
+Our colorful lady and theydy arm wrestlers entertain the crowds while raising money for worthy Greensboro causes — especially nonprofits that serve women and girls.

 At GRAWL, we believe that our organization should reflect the community in which we live, and therefore we welcome volunteers of any race, nation of origin, sexual orientation, or gender identity.
-Women of all physical abilities and transgender women and nonbinary people are invited to wrestle.
+Women of all physical abilities, transgender women and nonbinary people are invited to wrestle.

 GRAWL was founded in 2015 by Rachel Scott, Amanda Lehmert Killian and Meagan Albert.
 GRAWL is a member of the Collective of Lady Arm Wrestlers (CLAW), an international coalition of philanthropic female arm wrestling groups.

 Since our inaugural 2016 Season, we have raised more than $58,000 for local nonprofits.
 As part of a national effort of ladies arm wrestling groups, we also collected more than 2,000 feminine hygiene products, which were donated to the Interactive Resource Center and a local Guildford County middle school.

 GRAWL is led by member leadership team.
 Our 2022 leadership team members are Amanda Lehmert Killian, Mel Umbarger, Nancy Cravey, James Lyons, Rachel Scott, Whitney Cork, Abby Karp and Diane Chase.

 We expect our volunteers, beneficiaries, and partners to honor these shared values: